Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

 \subsection{Recent Developments on Population-Based Methods}

-In the recent computational statistics literature, there has been a tendency to consider the use of population-based sampling methods.
-There are two popular approaches among many others.
-One is based on sequential importance sampling and resampling, such as the \smc sampler \citep{DelMoral:2006hc} and earlier development of annealed importance sampling (\ais; \citet{Neal:2001we}) which can be viewed as a special case of \smc.
-Another approach is population \mcmc (\pmcmc; \citet{Marinari:1992,Geyer:1991,Liang:2001dc}) also known as parallel tempering, which uses a collection of parallel \mcmc chains to approximate a target distribution. \pmcmc operates by constructing a sequence of distributions $\{\pi_t\}_{t=0}^T$ with $\pi_0$ corresponding to the target distribution and successive elements of this sequence consisting of distributions from which it is increasingly easy to sample.
+We consider two broad groups of population-based Monte Carlo methods.
+One family, including \smc, is based on sequential importance sampling and resampling, Another approach is population \mcmc (\pmcmc; \citet{Marinari:1992,Geyer:1991,Liang:2001dc}) also known as parallel tempering. \pmcmc operates by constructing a sequence of distributions $\{\pi_t\}_{t=0}^T$ with $\pi_0$ corresponding to the target distribution and successive elements of this sequence consisting of distributions from which it is increasingly easy to sample.
 A population of samples is maintained, with the $i^{\text{th}}$ element of the population being approximately distributed according to $\pi_i$; the algorithm proceeds by simulating an ensemble of parallel \mcmc chains each targeting one of these distributions.
 The chains interact with one another via exchange moves, in which the state of two adjacent chains is swapped, and this mechanism allows for information to be propagated between the chains and hopefully for the fast mixing of $\pi_T$ to be partially transferred to the chain associated with $\pi_0$.
-The outputs are samples that approximate the product $\prod_{t=0}^T\pi_t$ which admits the target distribution as its first coordinate marginal.
+The resulting samples target the product $\prod_{t=0}^T\pi_t$ which admits $\pi_0$ as a marginal.